HOME • SEARCH • EMAIL • ABOUT

 Vereia laciniata (L.) Willd.

-Kalanchoe laciniata (L.) DC. is an accepted name The Plant List
+Kalanchoe laciniata (L.) DC. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names